eea/art17-consultation/README.rst

 =====================

-This project is free software; you can redistribute it and/or modify it under the terms of the MIT License.
+This project is free software; you can redistribute it and/or modify it under the terms of the EUPL v1.1.

 More details under `LICENSE.txt`_.